Rules vs. Boundaries

 January 17, 2023

-I often work with folx in CNM relationships negotiating agreements, which often is a nicer term for rules and boundaries.
-Rules and boundaries are equally as applicable in monogamous relationships, but folx in monogamous relationships aren’t often taught to consider rules and boundaries and discuss them explicitly.
+I often work with folx in consensual non-monogamous (CNM) relationships negotiating boundaries, agreements, and rules (BARS).
+BARS are equally as applicable in monogamous relationships, but folx in monogamous relationships aren’t often taught to consider rules and boundaries and discuss them explicitly.
 Often, society has already crafted some basic rules/boundaries that couples in monogamous relationships “should” adopt, and it’s not until something happens that crosses a person’s boundaries that a conversation happens.
 At that point, we’re generally in a reactive rather than proactive state, which can make conflict all the more intense.

-As a result, I often encourage all of my couples to consider what their rules/boundaries for their relationship are, so that they can continue to operate harmoniously.
+As a result, I often encourage all of my couples to consider what their BARS are for their relationship so that they can continue to operate harmoniously.
 By having them clearly defined, you can foster a sense of respect and trust as well as maintain a streamline of open communication - many qualities that we’d want to see in a healthy relationship.

-To begin, what’s the difference between rules and boundaries?
+To begin, what’s the difference between BARs?
 Going classic for a moment… Oxford Dictionary defines rules as “a principle that operates within a particular sphere of knowledge, describing or prescribing what is possible or allowable,” and boundaries as “a limit of a subject or sphere of activity.”
 Sound pretty similar, don’t they?
-Fortunately, many folx have taken the time to speculate on these two terms and clarify the difference.
-In simple terms: rules are for others, boundaries are for yourself.
+Fortunately, many folx have taken the time to speculate on these two terms and clarify the difference, which we'll expand on shortly.
+Agreements are defined as "harmony or accordance in opinion or feeling; a position or result of agreeing."

 Photo by Markus Spiske on Unsplash

 Personally, I like number 3.
 What happens in this case is that Georgia might explain to Clare that her behavior is creating insecurity.
 The insecurity is about Georgia, but Clare can do things to help increase Georgia’s security (though at the end of the day, Georgia must do her own work to examine where that insecurity is coming from and what she can do to help herself, too).
-They may agree as a couple: since we’re monogamous, we agree that as a rule, we will not have sex with and date other people.
+They may agree as a couple: since we’re monogamous, our agreement is that we will not have sex with and date other people.

 There are A LOT of different boundaries a person can set to protect themselves from crossing a line.
 I like to think of them in terms of time, talk and touch.